Will gas prices keep falling over the 4th of July?

 And crude oil prices have fallen a few bucks a barrel recently.

-Some experts explain if prices do not move higher over the 4th of July, that could be a good omen for long-term lower prices.
+Some experts explain if prices do not move higher over the Fourth of July, that could be a good omen for long-term lower prices.

 “Prices are not expected to plunge, no,” said Tidwell.
 “This weekend will be interesting to watch.”

-Tidwell says demand is skyrocketing leading up to the 4th of July.
+Tidwell says demand is skyrocketing leading up to the Fourth of July.

 “Of Kansans who say they will travel for the 4th, 84% say they will take a road trip of at least 50 miles,” said Tidwell.
 “I wish we had a crystal ball, but what happens with prices over the holiday will be an indicator of where things will go with those prices.”